 You’ve probably heard that your shelter, your sleep system, and your pack constitute the Big Three.
-If you want to significantly reduce your pack weight, you’d probably want to start not with reducing the weight of your hiking shoes of clothes but rather with reducing the weight of your Big Three.
+If you want to significantly reduce your pack weight, you’d probably want to start not by reducing the weight of your hiking shoes or clothes but rather by reducing the weight of your Big Three.

 There are a variety of factors to consider when evaluating sleeping bags.
 Among them:

 - Type of insulation.

 - Sleeping bag size.
 (Extra volume around your body means more space to heat.)

 - Weather conditions like wind or humidity.

 - How warm you happen to sleep on any given night.
 (Some people tend to be warmer sleepers than others, and most people vary in how warm they’ll sleep on any given night.)

 Although there are many models, choosing a sleeping bag should be relatively easy.
 The biggest decision is the kind of insulation or fill, followed by how warm a bag you need and how compact it is.
 The ideal bag would be lightweight but very warm, low in packed bulk, durable, nonabsorbent, quick-drying, warm when wet, comfortable, and compact sleeping bag.
 Unfortunately, this ideal doesn’t yet exist, so compromises have to be made in terms of which properties are most important.
 The basic choice is between synthetic fibers and waterfowl down.

 When you buy a sleeping bag, you will be given a choice of either down-fill or synthetic insulation.